SlimDogs/gulp-comments-to-md/README.md

 }
 ```

-With help of this plugin you extract comments from `file-a.scss` & `file-b.scss` and generate *.md file which in this case would contain:
+This plugin will extract comments from `file-a.scss` & `file-b.scss` and generate a new DOCUMENTATION.md (_name of the file is on you!_) file which in this case would contain:
 ```
 ### Color 1
 - `Is:` Red!